sebastianfeldmann/git/README.md

 This lib is used to execute `git` commands via an easy PHP api.
 All you have to do is setup a `Repository` object, retrieve a command `Operator` and fire away.
-Each git command like git _config_ or git _log_ is handled by an `Operator`.
+Each git command like git _config_ or git _log_ is handled by an separate `Operator`.
 Follow the next steps to give it a try.

 ## Installation